FlynnFc/BagginsDB/README.md

   Stores recently written data in a sorted skiplist for quick insertion and retrieval.
 Once it reaches a certain size threshold, it is flushed to disk as an immutable SSTable.

 - **SSTables (On-Disk Storage):**
-  Writes are organized into append-only, immutable files known as SSTables.
+  Writes are organised into append-only, immutable files known as SSTables.
 Each SSTable is sorted by key and includes:
   - A Bloom filter to quickly determine if a key might exist.
   - A sparse index to jump near the desired key without scanning the entire file.
 - **Compaction:**